qxx/Brandeis-CampusGPS/README.md

 * A* algorithm

 We use [A* algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm) to calculate the shortest path between two given points.
-The graph structure is constructed at the first time the application runs with locations and paths in the database.
-This algorithm is impletement in ruby.
+We [implemented](https://github.com/qxx/Brandeis-CampusGPS/blob/master/lib/astar.rb) the algorithm in ruby.
+The graph structure is constructed at the first time the application runs with locations and paths in the database, and the shortest path is calculated at run time.

 * jQuery